IFRS Foundation

 Customer Welfare

-Tobacco use can lead to serious health risks as established by many scientific studies over the past several decades.
-Health problems associated with tobacco include lung disease, cancer, and heart disease.
-Tobacco product manufacturers have faced lawsuits from individuals, governments, corporations, and other groups.
-In some cases, these have resulted in multibillion-dollar settlements.
+Tobacco use can create serious health risks as established by many scientific studies over the past several decades.
+Health problems associated with tobacco include lung disease, cancer and heart disease.
+Tobacco product manufacturers have faced lawsuits from individuals, governments, corporations and other groups.
+In some cases, these lawsuits resulted in significant settlements.
 A growing public awareness of the associated health risks has driven down tobacco use dramatically in many countries.
-Tobacco product manufacturers are introducing an array of “harm reduction” products, such as non-tobacco nicotine products and heated tobacco products, aimed at minimizing the health impacts of tobacco use while accessing new markets.
-Future scientific studies could reach new conclusions on these assertions of reduced harm, with continuing impacts on company revenue and growth potential.
+Tobacco product manufacturers are introducing an array of ‘harm reduction’ products, such as non-tobacco nicotine products and heated tobacco products, seeking to minimise the health impacts of tobacco use while accessing new markets.
+Scientific studies questioning these assertions of harm reduction may emerge, with continuing effects on entity revenue and growth potential.

 Selling Practices & Product Labeling

-Tobacco product labeling and marketing is heavily regulated internationally.
-The World Health Organization’s Framework Convention on Tobacco Control has led many countries to introduce new, stricter regulatory approaches to prevent people from adopting tobacco use at a young age through transparent advertising about tobacco’s health risks.
+Tobacco product labelling and marketing is regulated heavily internationally.
+The World Health Organization’s Framework Convention on Tobacco Control (WHO FCTC) has encouraged many countries to introduce new, stricter regulatory approaches to prevent people from using tobacco at an early age through transparent advertising about tobacco’s health risks.
 The industry has faced costly legal battles related to the marketing and advertising of its products.
-Marketing for combustible and new non-combustible products have to balance regulatory requirements with the need to reach new markets.
-Failing to properly manage social externalities may lead to further unfavorable regulation and erode the industry’s social license to operate.
-Companies that effectively manage this issue can reduce the likelihood of extraordinary expenses, improve market share, and decrease liabilities.
+Marketing for combustible and new non-combustible products must balance regulatory requirements with the need to reach new markets.
+Failing to effectively manage negative social externalities may result in further unfavourable regulation and may impair the industry’s social licence to operate.
+Entities that effectively manage this issue may avoid extraordinary expenses, preserve market share and decrease contingent liabilities.

 Tell Us About Yourself